innogames/ltc/README.md

 # Description
-JMeter Control Center (or `jltom`) - dashboard for load testing with JMeter.
+JMeter Control Center (codename `jltom`) - dashboard/report analyzer for load testing with JMeter (http://jmeter.apache.org/).

-Online web-application for "continuous integration" (CI) Load testing with JMeter.
+Online web-application/dashboard for "continuous integration" (CI) Load testing with JMeter.
-A central system for launching (incl. distribution testing), monitoring tests, creating reports and for a comparative analysis between different load tests provided with Jmeter (http://jmeter.apache.org/)
+A central system for launching (incl. distribution testing), monitoring tests, creating reports and for a comparative analysis between different load tests provided with Jmeter.
-Replacement for Jenkins + Plugins + Jmeter combination, but could be also used in integration with Jenkins CI.
+Can be used with Jenkins or as a replacement for Jenkins + Plugins + Jmeter combination.

 Consist of several modules: